-Trustee declaration
+(i) Trustee declaration

-To ensure as far as possible that Committee members are eligible to be trustees (e.g. have not been disqualified by law from doing so), all existing and new trustees are required to sign a Declaration (sample below) at the first meeting after each AGM.
-A hard copy of this Handbook is provided or, if preferred, trustees may access it digitally via the village website.
-This Handbook includes Charity Commission guidance on the eligibility requirements on trustees (here), which all Committee members are expected to read and adhere to.
+To ensure as far as possible that Committee members are eligible to be trustees (e.g. have not been disqualified by law from doing so), all existing and new trustees are required to sign a Declaration (sample below) on joining and at the first meeting after each AGM.
+An online link to this Handbook is provided (it is on the village website) or, if preferred, it can be printed.

+Section 5 of this Handbook (Trustees' Duties) includes Charity Commission guidance on the eligibility requirements on trustees (here), which all Committee members are expected to read and adhere to.